- Community Impact Manager (Tampa Bay)

 To learn more about this role, read this Prospective Trainer Frequently Asked Questions Document.

 To determine if you have the experience needed to be an effective PCA Trainer, use this worksheet.

-Currently, we most actively seek trainers in Central Texas, Chicago, Cleveland, Colorado, DC Metro Area, Detroit, Greater NY Metro Area including Pennsylvania, Hawaii, Houston, Minnesota, New England, North Texas, Phoenix, Portland, Sacramento, Seattle, SF Bay Area, Southern California, and Tampa Bay.
-In addition, we always seek trainers who speak Spanish.
-After reading the Frequently Asked Questions Document, you can apply by submitting a completed Trainer Application Form to PCA National Director of Training, Ruben Nieves.
+Currently, we most actively seek trainers in Arizona, Atlanta, Central Texas, Cleveland, Colorado, Columbus (OH), DC/Mid-Atlantic, Detroit, Greater NY Metro Area and Capital Region, Hawaii, New England, North Texas, Portland, Philadelphia Metro Area, Sacramento, Seattle, and Southern California.
+For the following areas, we are accepting trainer applications for our waitlist only at this time: Chicago, Houston, Minnesota, SF Bay Area, and Tampa Bay.
+In addition, we always seek trainers in all locations who speak Spanish.
+After reading the Frequently Asked Questions document, you can apply by submitting a completed Trainer Application Form to PCA National Director of Training, Ruben Nieves.

 Volunteer at PCA